 Spotted wing drosophila - This invasive fly established in our area in 2011.
 Unlike native drosophilid fruit flies, which lay eggs in rotting fruit material, SWD prefers to lay eggs in ripening fruit on the plant.
 Berry crops including grape are at risk.
 Spray weekly in red grapes during the final ripening period, alternating chemical mode of action if possible.
+Prompt harvest of ripe fruit will minimize impact of spotted wing drosophila.
 For more information, visit www.virginiafruit.ento.vt.edu/SWD.html.